-Design considerations for our future homes may need to consider home-office spaces with access to natural day-light and improved soundproofing.
+- 30. Design considerations for our future homes may need to consider home-office spaces with access to natural day-light and improved soundproofing.
 Choices on where to live may increasingly include the availability of usable amenity space and the walkability of neighbourhoods.
 We know that green infrastructure promotes good mental and physical health.
 As less time is spent in the same room as work colleagues, will we look to find connection in our immediate communities.
-Many of these considerations sit more firmly in the sphere of planning, however in working to enable new affordable housing and in how we maintain, manage and adapt existing housing, sustainability considerations and understanding what makes a place work is also relevant to housing strategy.
+Planning has an important role in securing well designed new homes.
+This includes ensuring homes are big enough, well ventilated, have access to daylight and sunlight, private outdoor amenity space and can ensure privacy - 31.
+While many design considerations sit more firmly in the sphere of planning, in working to enable new affordable housing and in how we maintain, manage and

+- adapt existing housing, sustainability considerations and understanding what makes a place work is also relevant to housing strategy. - 32.
 The Build to Rent sector is particularly prominent in looking not just at how buildings are constructed but at how they operate, are professionally managed and relate to wider neighbourhood and community.
-Promoting general well-being of community also includes understanding the issues that face specific localities, their service needs and preferences and regulating harmful and disruptive behaviours.
+Promoting general well-being of community also includes understanding the issues that face specific localities, their service needs and preferences and regulating harmful and disruptive behaviours. - 33.
 Inclusive design is about making places that everyone can use.
 Inclusivity concerns the right of all people to be respected as valuable members of their communities regardless of race, gender, disability, medical or other need.
 As already noted, the events of 2020 have highlighted disproportionality in society with the Covid-19 crisis having had far greater health and economic impacts on some than others.